teachtrack26-oss/teachtrackke/docs/ANALYTICS_PLAN.md

 **Why PostHog over GA4?**
 - **User-Centric:** GA4 aggregates data (marketing view).
 PostHog allows you to see exactly what "Teacher John" did (product view), which is crucial for a management platform.
-- **Session Replay:** You can watch a video of a teacher getting stuck on the "Generate Scheme" page and fix the UI immediately.
+- **Session Replay:** You can watch a session replay of a teacher getting stuck on the "Generate Scheme" page and fix the UI immediately.
 - **All-in-One:** No need to install multiple scripts (GA4 + Hotjar + Mixpanel).
 One script does it all.

+### Why Cloud over Self-Hosted (For Now)
+While PostHog can be self-hosted, the cloud version is recommended at this stage to reduce DevOps overhead, ensure automatic updates, and allow the team to focus on product development.
+Self-hosting can be reconsidered at scale (10k+ users).

+## 2. TeachTrack North Star Metrics
+Defining clear metrics elevates analytics from "collecting data" to "decision making".

+**Primary:**
+- **Weekly Active Teachers (WAT)**: The pulse of your platform.
+- **Time to First Value**: Metric tracking time from Login → First Scheme Created.

+**Secondary:**
+- **Avg Features Used per Teacher per Week**: Measures depth of engagement.
+- **Scheme Generation Success Rate**: Quality assurance metric.

-## 2. Integration Plan (Next.js)
+## 3. Integration Plan (Next.js)

 ### Step 1: Account Setup
 1. Sign up at [PostHog.com](https://posthog.com).